 NOTE: Some questions are simple in format and can be answered during the "Open Forum" section at the start of a Council Meeting.
 However, some questions are technical in nature and will require some time for Council staff to prepare answers.
 The earlier you submit your questions, the more chance Council will have to prepare a response for delivery during the "Open Forum" section.

 Submitting a written question prior to the Council Meeting:

-    - Email: Preferably at least 2 days before a scheduled Council meeting, you can submit your questions by email to firstname.lastname@example.org with a subject line of 'Question for Council Meeting on ...insert date".
+- Email: Preferably at least 2 days before a scheduled Council Meeting, you must submit your questions by email to firstname.lastname@example.org with a subject line of 'Question for Council Meeting on ...insert date".

-    - In writing: To allow time for delivery by post, please submit your questions at least 3 days before a Council Meeting to the Chief Executive Officer, Indigo Shire Council, PO Box 28 Beechworth 3747.
+- In writing: To allow time for delivery by post, please submit your questions at least 3 days before a Council Meeting to the Chief Executive Officer, Question for Council Meeting, Indigo Shire Council, PO Box 28 Beechworth 3747.